 Individualized treatment is provided by a team of healthcare professionals led by a physiatrist (a physician specializing in physical medicine and rehabilitation).
 Other members of the treatment team include specialists in: rehabilitation nursing, physical therapy, occupational therapy, speech-language pathology, respiratory therapy, therapeutic recreation, nutrition, neuropsychology, and social work/case management.

 24/7 Medical Staff and Services

-RIM exceeds the national benchmark in the number of nurses on staff who have completed advanced training and passed exams to qualify as a Certified Rehabilitation Registered Nurse (CRRN).
-Achieving this certification demonstrates advanced knowledge of
+Many of RIM’s staff nurses have completed advanced training and passed exams to qualify as a Certified Rehabilitation Registered Nurse (CRRN).
+Achieving this certification demonstrates advanced knowledge of the rehabilitation process.

 Personalized Recovery Plans